Apple Arcade: Reception

+Jordan Minor of PC Magazine wrote, "That's why, as someone who believes in mobile gaming's potential, Apple Arcade's launch was so exciting.
+For $5 per month, Apple gives you access to a fast-growing library of nearly 200 premium games to enjoy on iPhone, iPad, Mac, and Apple TV with a real controller connected.
+None of these games compromise their design with garbage F2P mechanics, and that's so refreshing to see in this space."

 Revenue

 In 2018, premium games on the App Store generated US$476 million while free-to-play games produced US$21.3 billion in revenue.
 Also, the number of premium apps available on the App Store fell from 21.6% of total App Store games in 2014 to 9.3% in 2018.
 Some analysts argue that this is a contributing factor to the development and founding of Apple Arcade, with the economic perspective that consumers will be more incentivized to pay a subscription fee to access a range of premium apps rather than purchasing individual premium games.
 Others have argued that Apple Arcade is another source of revenue for Apple and enables them to compete with other video-game subscription services like Google Play Pass and Xbox Game Pass.

 Apple spent $500 million to launch Apple Arcade.
 Apple pays app developers an upfront fee to create video-games for the platform and corresponds with some developers in the development process.

+While developer payouts were initially lucrative, it was reported that Apple Arcade's upfront payments and per-play bonus pool started to decline around October 2020, and has continued since.

+Original games

+This list is for video games on the service that are not "plus games", i.e. preexisting video games released on the service.
+All games are released on iOS, macOS and tvOS unless otherwise noted.